Writing a forgiveness letter that actually heals something

 The person reading that letter doesn't hear an apology.
 They hear a defense.
 And the distance between those two things is the reason most attempts at written reconciliation go nowhere.

-A real forgiveness letter — one that has a chance of changing something — is harder to write.
+A real letter of forgiveness, one that has a chance of changing something, is harder to write.
 It requires you to sit with the specific thing you did or the specific thing that was done to you, name it clearly, and resist the urge to make yourself look better while doing it.
 That's the work.
-And it's some of the most important writing you'll ever do.
+And it's some of the hardest writing you'll ever do.

 If you've been carrying a fracture in a relationship, and you want to use a legacy letter to address it honestly, this is how to do that without flinching.